maikherbig/AIDeveloper/Tutorial Deploy to OpenCV dnn/README.md

 ```

 # Tests and benchmarks
+Following test functions and details of the test-dataset are provided:
+- Test image preprocessing function
+- Test model inference function
+- Generation of the smiley dataset
+- Training the smiley classification model

 For illustration, lets use the images which show smileys at arbitrary positions on a noisy background:
 ![alt text](https://github.com/maikherbig/AIDeveloper/blob/master/art/Smiley_Blink_Examples_Gray.png "Smiley blink example images")